AdrianAbeyta/ICML2019-TREX/README.md

 - The use of ROS parameters instead of arguments
 - The use of stable_baselines instead of openai-baselines
 - Creation of custom ROS environments for Gym, which are loaded into the Gym environment register at runtime
-- General updates to use more recent versions of Tensorflow, Gym, and other supporting software.
+- General updates to use more recent versions of Tensorflow, Gym, and other supporting software

 # Prerequisites
 This assumes you have the following software installed: